Ten ways to improve your mental wellness. How to use mindfulness and other healthy habits to reduce stress, depression, and anxiety.

 Change is a constant and vital part of living.
 Fighting change only leads to uncertainty, fear, and frustration.

-- The wonderful part of impermanence is the knowledge that no matter how hard things may be they will not stay like that forever.
+- The wonderful part of impermanence is the knowledge that no matter how hard things are they will not stay like that forever.

 - Embracing change also means that you are always growing and changing.
 If you live by your values, then you will always be improving as you work towards being your best self.

-- Mindfulness and meditation can help with accepting change.
+- Mindfulness and meditation can also help with accepting change.

 Treat yourself with the same kindness and concern you would have towards a close friend.
 Give yourself permission to take breaks, set boundaries, and make mistakes.